airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

    scale gene KO projects.
 *  IEDB: Database dumps can also be downloaded and are freely available under CC-BY 4.0.
-It covers over a thousand mouse strains and contains addtional information on the genetic background of a strain.
+It covers over a thousand mouse strains and contains additional information on the genetic background of a strain.

 Next steps